 Assigns an output line width to the LPRINT device, serial port, or a file.
 Used to limit the line lengths in a file containing a report.
 Line lengths beyond the established width are wrapped to the next line.
 The default width is 80 characters.

 WIDTH [#filenumber%], columns%

-Example

-columns% The desired width in columns.

 #filenumber% The number of an open file.
 If #filenumber% is not specified, WIDTH applies to the LPRINT device.